tmbasic-lang/tmbasic/doc/maintainer-instructions.md

     Mac: `rm -rf mac-*`

-1. Perform the rest of these instructions on the Mac.
-Make sure that the Linux machine is accessible via `ssh` with public key authentication.
+1. Perform these instructions on the Mac.
+Make sure that the Linux machines are accessible from the Mac via `ssh` with public key authentication.

 1. Configure your bash session with the `ssh` connection details for the Linux build machine using the following commands.